ejhammond/jskit/README.md

 In order for this to work, we need write-access to GitHub and NPM.
 Therefore, `GITHUB_TOKEN` and `NPM_TOKEN` env variables must be defined in order for the release to work.

-You should ensure that those two environment variables are defined withing your CI tool.
+You should ensure that those two environment variables are defined within your CI tool.

 ##### Local Releases